 successful completion of the additional educational requirements of

-§535.55 of this chapter (relating to Education and Sponsorship
+§535.55 of this title (relating to Education and Sponsorship

 Requirements for a Sales Agent License) no later than 10 business

 days before the day the sales agent files the renewal application;

 (2)fulfill the continuing education requirements of

 §535.92(a)(1), (a)(2), and (a)(4) of this title (relating to